Not every Paladin is fated to become a legendary and divine hero.

 The Oathbreaker Paladin is a Paladin subclass hidden away in the 5e Dungeon Masters Guide.
 While it is more intended for a villain NPC, it can still be played with your DM’s permission.

-Interestingly, the Oathbreaker is one of the only (possibly THE only) subclasses that have a requirement to take it.
+Interestingly, the Oathbreaker is one of the only (possibly THE only) subclasses that have an extra requirement to take it.
 Specifically, a character must be of evil alignment to take the Oathbreaker Paladin subclass.

 There’s a big focus on necrotic damage and the undead with this subclass.
 But considering that this is the anti-Paladin, that’s probably expected!